LeStegii/LeStegii/README.md

 ## 🍕 Projects
 - ⚙ [JASKL][jaskl] (Config library supporting many different formats like YAML, JSON, Hocon and more)
+- 🗨 [SLAMS][slams] (Language library supporting different file and language parser formats like JSON and MiniMessages)
 - 📚 [Server Softwares][server-softwares] (List of many different server softwares for Minecraft)
 - ✉ [Paper 1.7][paper-1.7] (Fork of PaperSpigot for 1.7)
 - 📑 [Many others](https://github.com/LeStegii/repositories) I have not yet listed here!